dingtianding/TMT/README.md

 The IEX Cloud API to pull market datas for the stock The Chart.js API to render the stock chart
+    -Chart.js also uses Fetch API for accessing and manipulating parts of the HTTP pipeline, and to create a synchronous functions
-Webpack to bundle and transpile the source JavaScript code npm to manage project dependencies
+    -Chart.js Use Canvas API to draw graphic in conjunction customize graph Webpack to bundle and transpile the source JavaScript code npm to manage project dependencies